MicrosoftDocs/powerbi-docs/powerbi-docs/service-publish-to-web.md

 ---
 title: Publish to web from Power BI
-description: With Power BI Publish to web, you can easily embed interactive Power BI visualizations online, such as in blog posts, websites, through emails or social media, on any device.
+description: With Power BI Publish to web, you can easily embed interactive Power BI content in blog posts, websites, emails, or social media.
 author: maggiesMSFT
 ms.author: maggies
 ms.reviewer: ''